 The law in Florida requires all drivers to have at least $10,000 of PIP.
 PIP will cover someone injured or who suffers loss in an accident even if it involved an uninsured driver regardless of fault, which is why it is often called “no-fault” insurance.

 In many cases, this is not enough to cover an injured party, however, and a negligence lawsuit against the at-fault driver may be the best option.
 This will involve the negligence analysis mentioned above, i.e., proving fault and damages.

 Should the at-fault party not have the resources to pay, however, you may also have the option of pursuing a claim with your insurance company for uninsured motorist coverage, depending upon your policy.
 This will typically be the same amount as your personal liability insurance limits if you can demonstrate the other party is at fault.

-Under Florida’s statute of limitations, an injured party will generally have four years from the date of the accident to file a lawsuit against the driver or party responsible for the accident.
+Under Florida’s revised statute of limitations, as of 2023 an injured party will generally have two years from the date of the accident to file a lawsuit against the driver or party responsible for the accident.
 Should this deadline be missed, the court will typically dismiss the case.
 Because unforeseen delays occur, evidence may disappear, and memories fade, starting early once all initial documentation is collected is generally beneficial to the case.

 A tragic accident involving a fatality can leave loved ones struggling to cope.
 At the same time that they are dealing with the frustration and pain that are natural from such an abrupt loss, there are often lingering financial issues stemming from an accident that has already placed these families in a crisis.
 This includes funeral expenses, loss of income, childcare costs, and additional, often unforeseeable expenses or financial effects.
 While the compensation cannot return what was lost, pursuing a wrongful death claim may help a family to stabilize their finances at a very difficult time, and hold the negligent party responsible.